 Working from Home Tax Relief – updated 8 October 2020

 COVID-19 Job Retention Scheme (CJRS)

-(Update as of 29 May) The Coronavirus Job Retention Scheme (CJRS) currently provides grants to cover up to 80% of the salaries of staff you have placed on furlough.
+(Update as of 10 June 2021) The Coronavirus Job Retention Scheme (CJRS) provides grants to cover a percentage of the salaries of staff you have placed on furlough.

 The following individuals are covered by CJRS: